christiansandberg/canopen/doc/pdo.rst

    .. describe:: maps[no]

-      Return the :class:`canopen.pdo.Message` for the specified map number.
+      Return the :class:`canopen.pdo.Map` for the specified map number.
       First map starts at 1.

    .. describe:: iter(maps)